BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 <br><br>
 <hr>

 # `grep`

-**`grep`**<sup>[5]</sup> is an utility for search fixed-strings or regular expressions in plaintext files.
+**`grep`**<sup>[5]</sup> is an utility for searching fixed-strings or regular expressions in plaintext files.
 The basic syntax of a grep command requires two arguments:

 `$ grep [PATTERN] [FILE]`

 which would search for the string PATTERN (either fixed string or regular expression) in the specified FILE.
-For example, to search for the string `DNAJB7` in `GRCh38.chr22.ensembl.biomart.txt`:
+For example, to search for the string `DNAJB7` in `GRCh38.chr22.ensembl.biomart.txt`, we would enter:

 `$ grep DNAJB7 GRCh38.chr22.ensembl.biomart.txt`